Machine versus Human Attention in Deep Reinforcement Learning Tasks: Discussion

 \section{Discussion}

 We provide visual explanations for deep RL agents using human experts' attention as a reference.
 We have discussed how RL attention develops and becomes more human-like during training, and how varying the discount factor affects learned attention.
 We show that human attention can be useful in diagnosing an RL agent's failures.
-We have also identified further challenges in closing the performance gap between human experts and RL agents.
+We also identify challenges in closing the performance gap between human experts and RL agents in the unseen states experiment.
 Our analysis is restricted to saliency map comparisons, but other approaches are possible for measuring the similarity of representations learned by different RL agents~\cite{wijmans2020analyzing}.
-Our human attention models, all compiled datasets, and tools for comparing RL attention with human attention is made available for future research in this direction.
+Our human attention models, all compiled datasets, and tools for comparing RL attention with human attention are made available for future research in this direction.

+When interpreting the results, it is important to keep in mind the limitations of saliency-based explainable RL methods \cite{sundararajan2017axiomatic,adebayo2018sanity}.
+Recent studies have shown that saliency maps are more exploratory rather than explanatory \cite{atrey2019exploratory}.
+To infer causal explanations, one can start with using saliency maps to build falsifiable hypotheses, and perform counterfactual evaluations of these hypotheses, e.g., by manipulating states to generate counterfactual semantic conditions \cite{atrey2019exploratory}.
+Our framework helps direct researchers' efforts towards data that deviate from human attention patterns, from which useful hypotheses are more likely to arise.